-Following Western States Paving, the USDOT, in particular for agencies, transportation authorities, airports and other governmental entities implementing the Federal DBE Program in states in the Ninth Circuit Court of Appeals, recommended the use of disparity studies by recipients of federal financial assistance to examine whether or not there is evidence of discrimination and its effects, and how remedies might be narrowly tailored in developing their DBE Program to comply with the Federal DBE Program.19 The USDOT suggests consideration of both statistical and anecdotal evidence.
-The USDOT instructs that recipients should ascertain evidence for discrimination and its effects separately for each group presumed to be disadvantaged in 49 CFR Part 26.20 The USDOT's Guidance provides that recipients should consider evidence of discrimination and its effects.21
+Following Western States Paving, the USDOT, in particular for agencies, transportation authorities, airports and other governmental entities implementing the Federal DBE Program in states within the jurisdiction of the Ninth Circuit Court of Appeals, recommended the use of disparity studies by recipients of federal financial assistance to examine whether or not there is evidence of discrimination and its effects, and how remedies might be narrowly tailored in developing their DBE Program to comply with the Federal DBE Program.27 The USDOT suggests consideration of both statistical and anecdotal evidence.
+The USDOT instructs that recipients should ascertain evidence for discrimination and its effects separately for each group presumed to be disadvantaged in 49 CFR Part 26.28 The USDOT's Guidance provides that recipients should consider evidence of discrimination and its effects.29

-The USDOT's Guidance is recognized by the federal regulations as "valid, and express the official positions and views of the Department of Transportation"22 for states in the Ninth Circuit.
+The USDOT's Guidance is recognized by the federal regulations as "valid and express the official positions and views of the Department of Transportation" for states in the Ninth Circuit.

-In Western States Paving, the United States intervened to defend the Federal DBE Program's facial constitutionality, and, according to the Court, stated "that [the Federal DBE Program's] race conscious measures can be constitutionally applied only in those states where the effects of discrimination are present."23 Accordingly, the USDOT advised federal aid recipients that any use of race-conscious measures must be predicated on evidence that the recipient has concerning discrimination or its effects within the local transportation contracting marketplace.24
+In Western States Paving, the United States intervened to defend the Federal DBE Program's facial constitutionality, and, according to the Court, stated "that [the Federal DBE Program's] race-conscious measures can be constitutionally applied only in those states where the effects of discrimination are present."
+Accordingly, the USDOT advised federal aid recipients that any use of race-conscious measures must be